envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is required for a CI server to upload SARIF results to GitHub?

-a) A GitHub App or personal access token with `security_events` write permission.
+a) A direct connection to the GitHub Advisory Database.

-b) A direct connection to the GitHub Advisory Database.
+b) A GitHub App or personal access token with `security_events` write permission.

-c) Administrator access to the GitHub repository.
+c) A special plugin installed in the CI system.

-d) A special plugin installed in the CI system.
+d) Administrator access to the GitHub repository.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 A GitHub App or personal access token with `security_events` write permission.